betaglot/plantabeta/docs/development/ElementRelationshipDiagram.md

 - Minimium ObstacleDensity

 **Simplifies**
-- A RouteLine is more simple than RouteShape.
+- A RouteCurve is more simple than RouteShape.
 **Reduces Risk**

 **Organizes**